YouClid/youclid/README.md

 ### Creating a Markup
 The format for creating a markup file is specified in [yc-format.txt](https://raw.githubusercontent.com/YouClid/youclid/master/yc-format.txt).
-In general, the text that should be interpreted by the parser must be enclosed in backticks, the \` character.
-The parser currently supports the following data types
+In general, the text that should be interpreted by the parser must be enclosed in brackets, like so: `[line AB]` The parser currently supports the following data types
 - point
 - line